PART VII — Modernization and the Technological Age (1980 – 2025)

 2. Defence Modernization and Specialization

 The Royal Newfoundland Navy (RNN) introduced the NS-201 Bonavista-class offshore-patrol vessels and two NS-301 Churchill-class submarines for EEZ and Arctic patrol.
-The Royal Newfoundland Air Force (RNAF) became a balanced combat, patrol, and logistics force featuring:
+The Royal Newfoundland Air Force (RNAF) became a balanced patrol, support, and logistics force featuring:

 Designation Aircraft Primary Role